Wedding Ang Bao Rates in Singapore (2026 Guide)

 1. Venue Cost

 The single biggest factor.
-A wedding at the Ritz-Carlton costs roughly $250-$300 per head, while a void deck reception might be $30-$50 per head.
+A wedding at the Ritz-Carlton costs roughly $250-$300 per head (source: SingaporeBrides Banquet Price List 2026), while a void deck reception might be $30-$50 per head.
+According to the Singapore Department of Statistics, approximately 27,000 marriages are registered in Singapore each year — meaning ang bao season is very much a year-round affair.
 Your ang bao should at minimum cover your seat.

 2. Your Relationship